ganeshutah/Jove/For_CS3100_Fall2021/README.md

    - 10:9/27 :

+   -  **Reading** Chapter 4.6 through 4.8.  __Outcomes:__
+     Understand the limitations of finite automata by studying the regular language Pumping Lemma.
+      Also begin introducing Pushdown Automata.

      > Lecture is held (introduces the Pumping Lemma)

      > **MT-1** will be given via Github : 09_Reg_PL/mt1.ipynb